• Skip to primary navigation

 Chocolate Beet Cupcakes with Cream Cheese Icing

-I also add a touch of beet purée to the icing which is why it's tinted pink.
+A touch of beet purée is also added to the icing which is why it's tinted pink.
 You can skip this step if you prefer a regular cream cheese frosting.

 How to Make Beetroot Cupcakes